tmdigert/another_nes_emu/readme.md.txt

 Welcome to <unnamed NES emulator>!
 Please enjoy your stay!
+I've forked this and made an edit!